SeaFilmz/McFly/README.md

 <h1>McFly</h1>

 <h2>What is McFly?</h2>
 <p>McFly is a calculator/ new programming language being developing with python.
 It does math calculations based on order of operations.
 In addition, you can compare 1 number to another number using 1 of the many comparsion operations.
-Also, McFly can take in a string of text and return that string of text back.</p>
+Also, McFly can take in a quoted string of text and return that string of text back without the quotes.</p>

 <h2>Things Included in McFly:</h2>